9th May 2016 - 5 min read

 Contracts – Clear cut and precise.
 Tenure, amount borrowed, amount received, types of insurance covering the loan and other terms are all listed within the contract.

 Late Payment – Should there be a late payment, the bank will charge a late payment fee on top of the interest and principal amount being paid back.
 In some rare scenarios, the lender may request to reverse late payment fees if it was their first offense (subject to bank’s approval).

 Interest Rates – All personal loans from the banks come with some form of an interest or profit rate.
-It varies from bank to bank but on average the rates are approximately 7% - 8% (Depending on bank and tenure).
+It varies from bank to bank – as an example, an Agro Bank personal loan has a profit rate of 6.7% while an Alliance Bank personal loan charges 5.99%.
+On average, the rates are approximately 7% – 8% (depending on bank and tenure).